 Many ecommerce merchants rely on email marketing to communicate with their customers.
-Constant Contact is, perhaps, the largest self-service email marketing firm and Practical eCommerce recently spoke with Constant Contact’s CEO, Gail Goodman, about the slow economy, email marketing, and how merchants should respond to it.
+Constant Contact is, perhaps, the largest self-service email marketing firm.
+We recently spoke with Constant Contact’s CEO, Gail Goodman, about the slow economy, email marketing, and how merchants should respond.

-PeC: With the economy slowing down, how should merchants be looking at email marketing right now?
+PeC: With the economy slowing down, how should merchants look at email marketing now?

 Goodman: Well, first of all, people will unsubscribe.
 They will leave your list.
 You’ll start to lose the value of the list over time, but also they’ll just plain tune you out.
 Remember that while you’re having a tough economic time, so are your customers.